biyasghosh27/JAVA_OOP/README.md

-This is a JAVA program showcasing multiple object oriented programming concepts like - abstraction, inheritance and polymorphism
+This is a JAVA program showcasing multiple object oriented programming concepts like - inheritance, encapsulation and method overriding